hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 ## Knowledge about HTML

-### The working process of search engines like Google

-1. Crawl web pages
-2. Store those web pages
-3. Build reverse index,which means making a relationship between the keyword and web page.
-4. Extract page-level features

-For this week, we will simulate this working precess like how we crawl the web page and extract the features and data we want.

 ### Chrome DevTools

 Chrome DevTools is a set of web developer tools built directly into the Google Chrome browser.
 For us, Chrome DevTools can help us better learn the basics of viewing and even changing a page's code, with what we can understand the structure of a webpage better, how a website store the data, present the information, and most importantly, how we locate/find those information we want and retrieve them into structural data to process further analysis.